computationalcognitivescience/tm-workshop/content/posts/subset-choice.md

 +++
-title = 'First formalisation practice exercise' description = 'In the first formalisation practice exercise, you will work with your group to make a formalisation of subset choice '
+title = 'First formalisation practice exercise' description = 'In the first formalisation practice exercise, you will work with your group to make a formalisation of subset choice' draft = true
 +++

 <div style="text-align: center;">